danielg0/fyp/report.md

 ### SMARTS

-SMARTS [@smarts-paper] is a periodic sampling technique that switches at regular intervals between an accuration cycle-level simulation used to collect metrics and a fast functional simulator that quickly reaches the next sampling point.
+SMARTS [@smarts-paper] is a periodic sampling technique that switches at regular intervals between an accurate cycle-level simulation used to collect metrics and a fast functional simulator that quickly reaches the next sampling point.

-SMARTS [@smarts-paper] uses the mathematical theory in {@sec:statistical-sampling} to predetermine the size, $n$, of program samples based on a desired confidence level of the final performance metric.
+[@smarts-paper] uses the mathematical theory in {@sec:statistical-sampling} to predetermine the size, $n$, of program samples based on a desired confidence level of the final performance metric.
 This also requires the calculation of a coefficient of variation $V$:

 $$V = {\sigma \over \mu}$$